-If you need a birth control method for more than two years, your healthcare provider may ask you to have a test of your bones or ask you to switch to another birth control method before continuing Depo-SubQ Provera 104, especially if you have other risks for weak bones.
+If you need a birth control method for more than 2 years, your healthcare professional may ask you to have a test of your bones or ask you to switch to another birth control method before continuing Depo-SubQ Provera 104, especially if you have other risks for weak bones.
 When Depo-SubQ Provera 104 is stopped, the calcium in your bones begins to come back.
 The lost calcium may not return completely once you stop using Depo-SubQ Provera 104.
-Your healthcare provider may tell you to take calcium and Vitamin D as this may lessen the loss of calcium from your bones.

-- Abnormal or very heavy bleeding.
-If you start having very heavy or very long periods, tell your healthcare provider.
+Abnormal or very heavy bleeding.
+If you start having very heavy or very long periods, tell your healthcare professional.

-- Allergic reaction.
-Allergic reactions to Depo-SubQ Provera 104 are not common.
-If you have hives, problems breathing, or just do not feel right after your shot, call your healthcare provider or go to the Emergency Room right away.
+Allergic reaction.
+Allergic reactions to Depo-SubQ Provera 104 have been reported.
+If you have hives, problems breathing, swelling of the face, mouth, tongue, or neck, or just do not feel right after your shot, call your healthcare professional or go to the Emergency Room right away.

-- Serious blood clots.
-Call your healthcare provider immediately if you:
+Serious blood clots.
+Call your healthcare professional immediately if you:

 - Have sharp chest pain, cough blood, or suddenly have trouble breathing